Volence/sonic_hack/README.md

 - Implement "Tile, Block, Chunk and Section" system

 ## Changelog:
+ * 06/12/2019
+   * Fixed shield art, shield items now correspond with correct mappings
+   * Fixed up object in layout, objects placed are now correct from the object_index
+   * Fixed up naming of items in soned2 to correlate with the object_index
  * 06/11/2019
    * Cleaned up the Pitcher Plant badnik code, commented it a bit as well
    * Commented more of the object touch response code